 Local search is more important than ever, but it’s still pretty widely misunderstood.
 Essentially, there are two types of local searches.
-Most people understand the first, but fail to take account of the second;
+Most people understand the first but fail to take into account of the second;

 - Locally modified searches – This is where the search query contains a reference to the area the user is concerned with.
 For instance, ‘hot dogs in New York’ or ‘dog groomers near me’.

 - Implicitly local searches – These search queries don’t include a local modifier.
 However, the Google algorithm infers from the context that the user is looking for something locally.
 For instance, if you enter ‘coffee shop’ or ‘dry cleaners’ into Google, this will essentially be treated the same as if you included a local modifier.

 Local searches are great for businesses because the user is almost always seeking to buy something pretty much immediately.

 Additional features like the ‘local snippet’ also make it incredibly easy for small businesses to appear on the first page of Google without spending money:

 Later, we’ll look at the steps you can take to get featured in local snippets.